From April 2022, we don't support the C SDK capability. For more details, see our Support Forum post.

 You can change your application's alias from the Application settings page in the New Relic UI.
 This is useful, for example, to give your application a different name, yet keep historic data under the new alias.
 For more information, see Name your application.

-To change the application's alias or Apdex T threshold in the UI go to one.newrelic.com > APM > (select an app) > Settings > Application.
+To change the application's alias or Apdex T threshold in the UI go to one.newrelic.com > All capabilities > APM & services > (select an app) > Settings > Application.

 If you change your application's name in your configuration settings, this will result in the same app appearing in the UI with a new name.
 Any historic data (based on the data retention schedule) will only exist under the old name.
 (To rename your application but still keep historic data, use the UI settings to change the alias.)